Anny85-code/Anny85-code/README.md

 src="https://img.shields.io/badge/-Twitter-1DA1F2?style=for-the-badge&logo=Twitter&logoColor=white"></img></a>
 <div/>

-<p align="center">You can check out my portfolio <a href="https://https://github.com/Anny85-code/Anny85-code" color="green">here</a></p>
+<p align="center">You can check out my portfolio <a href="https://anny85-code.github.io/Portfolio-Microverse/" color="green">here</a></p>

 ### My Digital Garden ;

-- 💬 Ask me about : Facts on technologies, history and people
+<p align="left">- 💬 Ask me about : Facts on technologies, history and people</p>

-- ⚡ Fun fact: "No one in the brief history of computing has ever written a piece of perfect software.
+<p align="left">- ⚡ Fun fact: "No one in the brief history of computing has ever written a piece of perfect software.
 It's unlikely that you'll be the first."
-(Andrew Hunt, The Pragmatic Programmer).
+(Andrew Hunt, The Pragmatic Programmer).</p>